DiRaltvein/memory-corruption-examples/README.md

     function and loginc in \_\_parse_json_members only makes this pointer out of bound.
 - 134\*
   - an entry point file was created with contents that would trigger vulnerability that is provided in [this](https://securitylab.github.com/advisories/GHSL-2023-145_GHSL-2023-151_stb_image_h/) article under issue 4
+- 149\*
+  - ikos reports impossible warning like 'if (len > 0) len--' such statement can not cause unsigned integer overflow.